-But what about the individual that makes a commitment and at the last minute bails for really no legitimate reason and has done this time and time again.
-The ball is then tossed back into our court to decide what to do if anything.
-Sometimes it doesn’t make a difference if that person participates or not and their presence won’t really be missed, but maybe you are disappointed (yet again) and this becomes a good time to go through a little mental check list to get in touch with what your feelings really are.
+But what about the individual who makes a commitment and at the last minute bails for really no legitimate reason and has done this time and time again?
+The ball is then tossed back into our court to decide what to do, if anything.
+Sometimes it doesn’t make a difference if that person participates or not and their presence won’t really be missed, but maybe you are disappointed (yet again) and this becomes a good time to go through a little mental checklist to get in touch with what your feelings really are.

 Sometimes, it’s helpful if we ask ourselves to take a peek at our expectation chart.
 This could look like the following:

-Since there was no comforting conclusion we could come to regarding the disposition of her family, we decided to focus on why does unacceptable behavior go unchecked?
+Since there was no comforting conclusion we could come to regarding the disposition of her family, we decided to focus on why unacceptable behavior goes unchecked.

 Here are four concepts that might ring true with differing family members and their emotional needs:

-If I can be of service, please visit my website www.familyrecoverysolutions.com or call (805) 695-0049 to schedule a phone session.
+If I can be of service, please visit my website at www.familyrecoverysolutions.com or call (805) 695-0049 to schedule a phone session.
 In addition, I invite you to explore my book Reclaim Your Life—You and the Alcoholic/Addict at www.reclaimyourlifebook.com or on Amazon.
 My book is available as an audio on my website only.